candlefinance/haptics/README.md

 <br/>

-Currently the project only supports the iOS using [Haptica](https://github.com/efremidze/Haptica) under the hood.
+The package only supports the _iOS_ using [Haptica](https://github.com/efremidze/Haptica) under the hood.

 ## Installation